 Wallace L., a sonar technician aboard the USS Kimberly (DD-521), said: "Most of us were not wearing any protective equipment, and we later discovered that everything we came in contact with was made from asbestos, which we constantly had to breathe in."

-Whenever parts were installed, removed, or repaired, microscopic fibers were released into the air, and anyone who inhaled them was potentially affected.
+Whenever parts were installed, removed, or repaired, microscopic fibers were released into the air, and anyone who inhaled them was potentially affected, as inhaled asbestos fibers can cause cancerous health conditions after many years.
+Veterans suffering from asbestos-related cancers may qualify for compensation.